ripdajacker/psu-pwm/README.md

 ## Wiring

-You need to run a wire from the black pin on the thermistor inside the PSU to `A0` on the Arduino with a 10k resistor.
+You need to run a wire from the red pin on the thermistor inside the PSU to `A0` on the Arduino with a 10k resistor.
 Add a 5k resistor from `A0` to ground.
 This acts as a voltage divider and keeps your arduino from blowing up.

 Run another wire from pin `5` on the Arduino to the PWM pin of the fan you intend to use.